 Once the landscape is drawn in perspective, further depth is achieved through color and shading.
-A shape composed of a single flat color, is only a shape, and lacks form.
+A shape composed of a single flat color is only a shape, and lacks form.
 To achieve the form of a three-dimensional object, there must be a variation or graduation of color across the object.

 When choosing color, note that large blocks of strong contrasting color may destroy the sense of depth.
-It may be decided, as we did when designing our Autumn Aspens sweater that strong color was an important part of the statement we wished to make.
-In order for the suppression of depth that was created by placing a strong, vibrant purple in what should have been distant mountains behind the flaming yellow Aspens, we distorted the perspective to compensate.
+It may be decided, as we did when designing our Autumn Aspens sweater, that strong color was an important part of the statement we wished to make.
+In order for the suppression of depth that was created by placing a strong, vibrant purple in what should have been distant mountains behind the flaming yellow Aspens, we exaggerated the perspective to compensate.